prob-ml/bliss/README.md

 poetry shell
 ```

-4. Finally, set an environment variable called `BLISS_HOME` to the absolute path of the `bliss` directory.

 # Latest updates
 ### Galaxies
    - BLISS now includes a galaxy model based on a VAE that was trained on Galsim galaxies.